-2) Protective Immunity in falciparum malaria HLA-Class I restricted CD 8 Tcell analysis in the immunity
+- 2) Protective Immunity in falciparum malaria HLA-Class I restricted CD 8 Tcell analysis in the immunity - 3.
+Trypanosoma cruzi lar basis of the difference between intracellualr proliferative (Peru 1,2) and non-proliferative, (H 1, H 23) are analysed by 2 D

-3. Trypanosoma cruzi
+Pathogenesis of the complications

-1) Pathogenesis of the complications
+Human genetic factors to develop Chagas heart,

-Human genetic factors to develop Chagas heart, or the Mega disease by using HLA-class I, MICA, B, TNFP, and other relevant genes.
+or the Mega disease by using HLA-class I,

-Pathogenicity of the parasite
+MICA, B, TNFP, and other relevant genes.

-By Comparisons between three different pathogenic parasite lines derived from human patients with different clinical types, cardiac, digestive, and no complication.
+Pathogenicity of the parasite By Comparisons between three different patho genic parasite lines derived from human patients with different clinical types, cardiac, digestive, and no complication.